devmarkusb/karabiner/README.md

 * Finder: delete file by del key
 * in terminal new tab is with additional Shift in Linux
-* in finder, jetbrains etc. mutli-selection should work using ctrl instead of cmd
 * command+up must move the cursor also - how strange is that
-* macbook: fn+up/down is page up/down, but doesn't work together with shift (selection)